ishantinsights/Customer-Segmentation/README.md

 ### Process:
 For each customer category, outline targeted marketing actions.
 Examples include:
 > Champions: Reward and engage them as brand promoters.
-> Loyal Customers: Upsell higher value products and seek reviews.
+> Loyal Customers: Upsell high ticket size food items and seek reviews.
-> Potential Loyalists: Offer loyalty programs and recommendations.
+> Potential Loyalists: Provide incentives to join your loyalty program and Send personalized food recommendations based on their past orders
-> Recent Customers: Build early relationships.
+> Recent Customers: Send a welcome email with a discount on their next order & introduce them to your best-selling items
-> Promising: Increase brand awareness and offer trials.
+> Promising: Share stories about your brand and the quality of your food & Offer trial discounts
-> Customers Needing Attention: Provide limited-time offers and personalized recommendations.
+> Customers Needing Attention: Send time-sensitive discounts to encourage immediate action & recommend products based on their past orders
-> About To Sleep: Recommend best-seller products and offer discounts.
+> About To Sleep: Highlight popular menu items and limited-time offers and provide special discounts to re-engage them
-> At Risk: Reconnect with personalized emails and renewal offers.
+> At Risk: Send personalized emails addressing their preferences and previous orders
-> Cannot Lose Them: Win back with new products and engagement
+> Cannot Lose Them: Introduce them to new menu items or seasonal specials & engage them through personalized messages and exclusive offers
-> Hibernating: Offer relevant products and special discounts
+> Hibernating: Offer relevant products that align with thier past preferences and special discounts
 > Lost: Revive interest with a reach-out campaign or decide to ignore